-School Psychology/CAGS Coordinator:
+Director, School Psychology/CAGS Program:

-Dr. Jack Naglieri 993-3811 / Clinic 202 inaglier@gmu.edu
+Dr. Johannes Rojahn 993-4241 / DEM 202C jrojahn@gmu.edu

 IV.
 CLINICAL PROGRAM CURRICULUM

 Training Model and Goals

 The APA-accredited clinical psychology doctoral program at George Mason University is committed to the scientist-practitioner model.
 The program is unique in approaching clinical psychology from social psychological and community perspectives.
 A social psychological perspective uses theory and research from social psychology (especially social cognition) to understand emotional, cognitive, behavioral, and interpersonal functioning.
 A community perspective stresses the impact of social and cultural factors on the individual and the impact of the individual on the community.
 These perspectives share the assumption that psychological well-being, adjustment, and dysfunction can only be understood in the context of the individual's relationships, community, and culture.
 Most of the faculty members employ cognitive-behavioral and interpersonal approaches to applied clinical activities, but humanistic, existential, and psychodynamic perspectives also are represented in clinical supervision and in the curriculum.